1coderookie/Kobra2ProInsights/docs/hardware/control_panel.md

 ---

-### MOD: RPi Zero W As WiFi USB Drive
+### MOD: RPi Zero(2)W As WiFi USB Drive
-[mrfenyx](https://github.com/mrfenyx/) came up with an imho brilliant solution to avoid using a USB drive which you'd have to swap back and forth between your computer and your printer: he uses a Raspberry Pi Zero W which as a USB drive and which can then be accessed through your local network using WiFi.
-By doing so, you can just copy/save the sliced file to the RPi and then select it at the printer using the control unit.
+[mrfenyx](https://github.com/mrfenyx/) came up with an imho brilliant solution to avoid using a USB drive which you'd have to swap back and forth between your computer and your printer: he uses a Raspberry Pi Zero(2)W as a USB drive and which can then be accessed through your local network using WiFi.
+By doing so, you can just send (= copy/save) the sliced file to the RPi and then select it at the printer using the control unit.
 I personally didn't test it yet, but I'll definitely do so.

 This is the repo where you can find all the necessary information: [RPi-Zero-W-WiFi-USB](https://github.com/mrfenyx/RPi-Zero-W-WiFi-USB/)